nystudio107/craft3-multi-environment/README.md

 The `custom` sub-array in the config setup is for any non-Craft defined config settings that you might want to include in `general.php`.
 Since Craft does a recursive merge on the config settings, you can change just the config settings you need on a per-environment basis.

-You can access these in your templates via `craft.config.general.custom.SETTING`.
+You can access these in your templates via `craft.app.config.general.custom.SETTING`.

 ### Asset Volumes and Aliases